SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TestingInSpec/TestingInSpec.md

 The tool will be instantiated with a model.
 In this case, we will use `Object` because it is the root of almost all classes.
-So, when we instantiate the spec application of Figure *@fig:SpecApp@*, all the sub presenters of the application must show the data of the model.
+So, when we instantiate the spec application of Figure *@fig:SpecApp@*, all the sub-presenters of the application must show the data of the model.

 ```
 ClassVisualizerPresenterTest >> testInitialization